top of page

 The Bottom Line

 With the IRS commuter benefit limits increasing in 2026, now is the perfect time to review your overall benefits strategy.
-Even small perks like transit or parking assistance can make a big difference in employee satisfaction — and in today’s market, every edge counts.
+Even small perks like transit or parking assistance can make a big difference in employee satisfaction.
+In today’s market, every edge counts.

 Ready to refresh your 2026 benefits strategy?
 Let’s chat about options that fit your business and your budget.